 The OCEO develops policies regarding the conduct of general elections, byelections and plebiscites.
-These policies provide the foundation for election officials to conduct elections and plebiscites in a consistent and equitable manner, and to ensure that compliance with legislation is maintained.
+These policies provide a foundation for election officials to conduct elections and plebiscites in a consistently equitable manner and to ensure that compliance with legislation is maintained.